wences-sanchez/Knowledge-Base/pages/Learning DevOps (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- Foreword
 		- -
 		- of people, processes, and products to enable the continuous delivery of value to our end users.
 Value is the most important word of that definition.
 DevOps is not about software, automation, shipping a feature, or getting to the bottom of your product backlog.
-It is about deliver #space
+It is about deliver #ñspace
 		- -
 	- Getting started with DevOps
 		- -